simonhoyos/rust-learning/notes.md

 - char (Unicode character, 32 bits wide **not** i32 or u32)
 - str are string literals and generally unchanging

+* Accepting &str as argument to a function, the function accepts string literals.
+This saves us from typing String::from("something")

 ```rust
 let s: String = "Hello world";
 let r: String = r#"